oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 By default, the heap size is limited to a certain percentage of your system memory, allowing the garbage collector to freely allocate memory according to its policy.
 Use the `-Xmx` option when invoking your native executable (for example `./myapp -Xmx64m` for 64MB) to limit the maximum heap size for a lower and more predictable memory footprint.
 This can also improve latency in some cases.
-Use the `-R:MaxHeapSize` option when building with Native Image to pre-configure the maximum heap size.
+Use the `-R:MaxHeapSize` option when building with Native Image to preconfigure the maximum heap size.

 #### <a name="glossary-user-specific-features"></a>User-Specific Features
 All [`Features`](https://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/hosted/Feature.html) that are either provided or specifically enabled by the user, or implicitly registered for the user, for example, by a framework.